thoughtworksarts/thoughtworksarts.github.io/app/_projects/riot.markdown

 *RIOT* is an immersive, emotionally responsive, live-action film that positions viewers in the middle of a riot in progress.
 The film responds to participants’ emotional expressions using artificial intelligence, altering the video story journey in real-time.

 {% include image file='riot-1.jpg'
-   caption='An audience member experiencing the *RIOT* installation' %}
+   alt='An audience member standing in front of the installation in a dark room' caption='An audience member experiencing the *RIOT* installation' %}

 The *RIOT* film installation experience allows viewers to consider how they might react in the face of imminent danger.
 A webcam or camera is used to monitor each viewer’s facial characteristics as they watch the film, and the video narrative responds accordingly.